TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DatabaseRecords/Index.rst

     These represent pages in the page tree, which structure the website.
 They are stored in table :sql:`pages`.
 Content records
-    These include text, images, videos, or any other media placed within a page.
+    These include text, images, videos, or any other element placed within a page.
 They are stored in table :sql:`tt_content`.
 Backend user records
     Information about users who have access to the TYPO3 backend.
 They